gmendes-bm/gmendes-bm/README.md

 Alongside my studies, I have developed an interest in software engineering, particularly in web development.
 I have experience with Python and JavaScript, and a working understanding of algorithms, data structures, and object-oriented programming.
 I'm familiar with version control using Git in both solo and collaborative projects.

+In summer 2025, I will be joining Intapp as a Software Engineering Intern in their Lisbon office.
+I am excited to apply what I have learned in a professional setting and contribute to real-world software projects.

 Before university, I graduated with a GPA of 19.5/20 from Colégio Vasco da Gama, earning multiple academic distinctions.

 I am currently looking for internship or research opportunities in software engineering to apply and deepen my skills in a practical context.